Brianstorm: Background and recording

+Critical reception

+Alfie Sansom from Argus Far described one of the single's B-sides "fun enough", and that "the riff builds with an edgy urgency and pomp", but commented on the Dizzee Rascal feature, adding that he "just expected more from what is probably the most mid-2000s UK collaboration ever".

 Music video

 The music video for the song, directed by Huse Monfaradi, features the band playing in a sparse sepia set, interspersed with clips of female dancers in front of a large computerised display, stock footage from old medical educational programs and brief flashes of images of objects mentioned in the lyrics, such as "Brian", "jacuzzi" and lightning in place of "thunder".
 The video was recorded on 14 February 2007, the same day as the 2007 Brit Awards, leading to them missing the ceremony and instead sending two video acceptance messages where they dressed as The Wizard of Oz characters and the Village People.
 The video premiered on MTV2 on 17 March 2007.

 In popular culture

 "Brianstorm" gained notoriety in the United States after being played during a three-way brawl between talk show hosts Conan O'Brien, Stephen Colbert, and Jon Stewart on the February 4, 2008 episode of Late Night with Conan O'Brien (during the final weeks of the 2007–08 Writers Guild of America strike), as well as being featured in the rhythm video game Guitar Hero 5, in which it is considered to be one of the hardest tracks on drums due to its sporadic tom-tom beats.